 A. Determination of Eligibility

-Massachusetts Department of Public Health Certified Early Intervention programs determine eligibility through an evaluation conducted by a multidisciplinary team based on informed clinical opinion and utilizing a DPH-approved developmental inventory tool.
-The Battelle Developmental Inventory, 2nd Edition (“BDI-2”) is used to establish eligibility by delay for all children entering the system.
+Massachusetts Department of Public Health Certified Early Intervention programs determine eligibility through an evaluation conducted by a multidisciplinary team that includes:

+Administering a DPH-approved developmental inventory tool in all 5 developmental domains.
+The Battelle Developmental Inventory, 2nd Edition (“BDI-2”) is the tool approved for determining eligibility by delay..

+A review of family and child characteristics that may have an impact on the child’s development; and

+A review of pertinent medical records that may include a condition on the Massachusetts Early Intervention Diagnosed Conditions List or identify child/family eligibility factors.

+Conducting functional assessment with families to gather information

+Parents must receive prior written notice (PWN) before an evaluation that determines a child’s eligibility.
+Families should be informed about the process of determining eligibility in a way that they can understand.
+Families should also have an active role in all information gathering and decision making in the eligibility and IFSP processes.

+A parent must provide consent to proceed to evaluation.
+Consent means that the parent is agreeing, in writing, to the administration of the BDI-2 in all 5 domains, providing information and having the EI program review records or information from other sources, as stated above.
+(Note: obtaining records or information from outside sources requires separate consent).

+Based on federal regulations, all of these components must be completed to determine eligibility of a child and family.
+If the program cannot complete the activities listed to establish eligibility, the child will not be eligible to receive EI services.
 Early Intervention staff conducting an evaluation to determine eligibility will use their informed clinical opinion throughout the evaluation and assessment process in the scoring and interpretation of the eligibility tool.
 Informed clinical opinion may be used if the child does not meet the current definition of established condition or developmental delay when qualitative concerns can be documented.
-In this case, the team must complete a supplemental tool in the area of concern to provide additional information regarding the area of need to substantiate eligibility based on clinical judgment.
 Informed clinical opinion may be used as an independent basis to establish eligibility when other instruments do not substantiate eligibility; however, in no event may informed clinical opinion be used to negate the results of the evaluation instrument used to establish eligibility.

 B. Categories and Criteria of Eligibility